This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Make sure you can hear the monitor's alarm from another room.
 Place a baby monitor near the apnea monitor if you cannot hear the alarm from another room.
 This will help make the alarm louder.
 Check the monitor's instructions for how far apart you should place the monitors.

-What to do if the apnea monitor alarms:
+What to do if the apnea monitor alarm sounds:

-- Check your baby every time the monitor alarms.
+- Check your baby every time the monitor alarm sounds.
 A false alarm may be caused by a belt or sticky pad that falls off.
 A false alarm may also be caused by a low battery.
 Make sure your baby is attached to the monitor and the battery is charged.

 - If your baby has stopped breathing, stay calm.
 Follow the instructions given to you by your baby's healthcare provider.
 The provider may tell you to gently rub your baby's back, arms, or legs to make him or her breathe.
 Never shake your baby.
 This can cause brain damage.
 Press the reset button on the monitor after your baby starts breathing.

-- If your baby does not start breathing after you have followed instructions from the provider, call 911 and start CPR.
+- If your baby does not start breathing after you have followed the instructions, start CPR and call 911.

 How to give your baby CPR: